hyperledger-labs/fabric-token-sdk/docs/token-api.md

 - `Type`: The *denomination* of the token;
   This is a string whose value can be application specific.
 Examples are:
   The denomination of a digital currency or unique identifiers.
 - `Quantity`: The amount stored by this token.
-It is a positive number encoded as a string containing a number in base 16.
+It is a positive number, larger or equal to zero, encoded as a string containing a number in base 16.
 The string starts with the prefix `0x`.

 These tokens are `fungible` with the respect to the same type.
 In particular, tokens with the same denomination can be merged and split, if not otherwise forbidden.

+It looks like that the above definition allows the developers to define non-fungible tokens as well.
+A non-fungible token is a token whose quantity is `1` and whose type is `unique`.
+If uniqueness is guaranteed, then such a token is by all means a non-fungible token.
+Drivers are free to implement additional semantics for non-fungible tokens.

 A token can be spent only by the `rightful owner`.
 This concept is implementation dependant.
 For example, if the `Owner` field contains a public-key, then a valid signature under that public key must be presented to spend the token.